 false.
 The zero value for boolean types is

 In Go strings are immutable sequences of bytes.
 By convention, text strings are interpreted as UTF-8 encoded sequences of Unicode code points (runes).
+Want to know more about Unicode/UTF-8, I recommend this excelent blog post from Joel Spolsky.

 A string literal is a sequence of bytes inside double quotes, such as